qrvey/partner-portal/docs/ui-docs/dataviews/chart-types.md

 2. From the Chart Builder Shelf

-Columns can also be reordered in the analytic panel by dragging and dropping the column pills in the shelf.
+Columns can also be reordered in the analytic panel by dragging and dropping the column pills in the desired position in the shelf.
+This method only applies to the edit mode of charts and can be performed inside Chart Builder.

 ![chart_types](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/dataviews/Chart+Types/simp_tab2.png#thumbnail)
 ![chart_types](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/dataviews/Chart+Types/simp_tab3.png#thumbnail)

-#### Aggregate Table
+#### Grouped Table
-In Aggregate columns, we can find two types of columns:
+In Grouped Tables, we can find two types of columns:
-* **Aggregate** - the ones that are dropped in the Columns shelf
+* **Aggregate** - the ones that are dropped in the Columns shelf and their values are somehow aggregated into a number.
-* **Grouped** - the ones that are dropped in the Group shelf
+* **Grouped** - the ones that are dropped in the Group shelf and the Aggregated Columns are grouped by.

+Aggregate columns can be reordered in the exact same ways as columns in a simple table:
+1. Directly in Table Headers by clicking on a selected header, “grabbing” it to slide the column to the left or right and then “dropping” it in the desired place - either in edit mode (in Chart Builder) or after saving (in Page or Report Builder)

+After dropping the column in its new place, the column pills in the shelf appear in that same new order. <br>
+**Important Note**: Aggregate columns cannot be dragged between, or before the grouped columns.

 Aggregate columns can be reordered in two ways:
 1. Directly in Table Headers by clicking on a selected header, “grabbing” it to slide the column to the